projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ### builds

-riff Builds now encompass more than functions with the addition of application and container builds.
+riff now supports function builds as well as builds for applications and containers.
 Each build resource reports the latest image that a [runtime](#runtimes) uses to deploy the built workload.
-The built image is always reported as a digested image to make the detection and rollout of changes more deterministic.
+The built image is always reported as a digested image, making the detection and rollout of changes more deterministic.

-Builds are transitioning from one-off tasks to continuous streams of images. riff 0.4 sets up the API to enable ongoing updated builds, but does not yet hook into sources to trigger rebuilding.
+With builds transitioning from one-off tasks to continuous streams of images, riff 0.4 sets up the API to enable hooking into source repositories and triggering automated rebuilds.

 #### function builds

-A riff Function uses buildpacks with function invokers to convert function source code into a runnable container.
+A riff function uses buildpacks with function invokers to convert function source code into a runnable container.
 The same invokers and buildpacks provided by riff 0.3 are available.
-Unlike riff 0.3, a Function resource is only responsible for building a container image.
+Unlike riff 0.3, a function resource is only responsible for building a container image.
 The deployment of the container is managed by the [runtime](#runtimes).

 #### application builds

-In addition to functions, riff can now build Applications using the [Cloud Foundry, Cloud Native Buildpack builder](https://hub.docker.com/r/cloudfoundry/cnb).
+In addition to functions, riff can now build applications using the [Cloud Foundry, Cloud Native Buildpack builder](https://hub.docker.com/r/cloudfoundry/cnb).

 #### container builds

-A riff Container resource is a way to bring your own builds to riff.
-It resolves to an existing container image to a digest providing the same interface as Application and Function.
+A riff container resource is a way to bring your own builds to riff.
+It resolves an existing container image to a digest, providing the same interface as Application and Function.

 ### runtimes

 Runtimes deploy built containers in different ways.
-By offering users a choice of Runtimes, we plan to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
-This release includes two runtimes, Core and Knative,and Streaming is under development.
+By offering users a choice of runtimes, we plan to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
+This release includes two runtimes, Core and Knative.
+A streaming runtime is under development.

 #### Core runtime

-The Core runtime is a thin layer creating a Kubernetes Deployment and a Service that targets the deployment.
-The deployment is automatically updated for new build images creating a new replicaset based on the rollout strategy.
+The Core runtime is a thin layer creating a Kubernetes deployment and a service that targets the deployment.
+The deployment is automatically updated for new images, creating a new replicaset based on the deployment rollout strategy.

 The workload is accessible from within the cluster by default, but must be explicitly exposed externally.
 A single replica is run by default, but the deployment can be targeted by a HorizontalPodAutoscaler or any other scaler that supports the `/scale` subresource on deployment.
-Custom scalers, observability and ingress can be provided for Deployers as none are provided by default.
+Custom scalers, observability and ingress can be provided for deployers as none are provided by default.

 See the [Core runtime](/docs/v0.4/runtimes/core) docs for details.